dhunanyan/two-gether/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Live Content API**: Displays the latest startup ideas dynamically on the homepage using Sanity's Content API.
+👉 **Live Content API**: Displays the latest local ideas dynamically on the homepage using Sanity's Content API.

 👉 **GitHub Authentication**: Allows users to log in easily using their GitHub account.

-👉 **Pitch Submission**: Users can submit startup ideas, including title, description, category, and multimedia links ( image or video).
+👉 **Pitch Submission**: Users can submit local ideas, including title, description, category, and multimedia links ( image or video).

 👉 **View Pitches**: Browse through submitted ideas with filtering options by category.